 Ok, now that I wiped off the tears….
 Despite my initial urge to make my grandmothers favorite morning meal, I made Chorizo Tacos.
 Luckily, our local grocery store recently started selling ‘Hatfields Chorizo Sausage’.
 I skipped the instructions on the package and made it with a pound of ground turkey to cool the spices down for the kids.
 Topped with our favorite toppings, we fell in LOVE the flavor of the chorizo.
 I don’t think we’ll ever go back to ground beef tacos!

 Another winner was our movie snack!
 Spicy Hot Cocoa!
 Oh my heart!
 The cinnamon and chili powder punched up the flavor of the dark chocolate marvelously!
 To decorate the hot cocoa and get the kids involved, I bought edible markers to draw Sugar Skulls on the large marshmallows.
 Wilton’s Edible Markers were a huge hit!
-The markers were so easy to use on the large size marshmallows and let Charlie Beth’s creativity soar!
+The markers were so easy to use on the large size marshmallows and let my daughters creativity soar!
 She made some really beautiful “skulls”, almost too pretty to eat!

 We had such a fun time in the kitchen preparing for the evening and snuggling on the couch with our hot cocoa’s for the movie!
 Hope you enjoy the movie and the flavorful cuisine!
 Click here to view my Spicy Hot Cocoa recipe!